 Violent crime involving tourists is rare in Costa Rica but it’s a serious and rapidly growing problem for residents.
 Since 2015 the murder rate has significantly exceeded the World Health Organization homicide epidemic threshold of 10 per 100,000 inhabitants.
 In 2016 the U.S. Department of State Bureau of Diplomatic Security declared a high level of crime risk in Costa Rica.
+In 2019 the government of Canada issued dire warnings to “Exercise a high degree of caution due to crime” and other dangers of travel in Costa Rica.

 The Costa Rican government and businesses are aware that negative publicity from even a single incident involving a tourist could cost millions of dollars in lost revenue.
 It’s cynical but they are extremely fiscally motivated to do everything possible to ensure tourist safety.